microsoft/vscode-docs/api/advanced-topics/extension-host.md

 Depending on the configuration of VS Code, there are multiple extension hosts running, with different runtimes, at different locations.

- * local – a Node.js extension host run locally, on the same machine as the user interface
+ * local – a Node.js extension host running locally, on the same machine as the user interface
  * web – a web extension host running in the browser or locally, on the same machine as the user interface
  * remote – a Node.js extension host running remotely in a container or a remote location